Furretar/Long-Distance-Plushie/README.md

 `off` - puts device to sleep, can only be woken with the button WIP

+`var all` - prints the value of global variables, for debugging

 you may need to wait to send a command if it's trying to connect to mqtt

 # Logic